christie-nhs-data-science/DQMaRC/docs/source/index.rst

 Citation
 --------

 Lighterness, A., Adcock, M.A., and Price, G. (2024).
 DQMaRC: A Python Tool for Structured Data Quality Profiling (Version 1.0.0) [Software].
-Available from https://github.com/DQMaRC.
-Accessed on: 01 January 2024.
+Available from https://github.com/christie-nhs-data-science/DQMaRC.

 Notice on Maintenance and Support